 The term TPA stands for Third Party Administrator and your TPA is there to help you avoid liabilities.
 TPA services help DOT regulated employers and non-regulated employers stay on task and avoid flaws in their drug testing system that could lead to a damaging failed audit.
 In essence, a TPA is going to be your Drug-Free Workplace assistant and help you with any questions or concerns you might have about the effectiveness of your policy.
 Think of it this way; you probably trust an accountant with your taxes, right?
 If so, it is probably because you are not an expert in the tax field yourself.
 If you’re not a drug testing expert, you should trust your workplace program to a TPA or Consortium.
 They can bring all of the following to the table for your company»

 What can a TPA NOT do?

 Welcome to the National Drug Screening video blog series.
 My name is Tom Fulmer.
 I am the vice president of business development and I will be hosting this series.
 You can find out more information on our website and by visiting our blog at www.nationaldrugscreening.com where we help employers and individuals better understand drug testing, drug testing policy and trends, and how to have a drug-free workplace.
 Today’s guest is Mr. Joe Reilly.
 He is the Pres. of National Drug Screening.
-He’s also the former chair of DATIA (The drug and alcohol testing industry association) and a current board member.
+He’s also the former chair of DATIA (The drug and alcohol testing industry association merged with NDASA in 2023) and a current board member.
 Mr. Reilly has been consulting in the industry since 1993.